Thursday, December 31, 2020

 DVD: Mulan

 Mulan, is a young girl living with her parents and younger sister Xiu in her village in China.
-Chasing a rogue chicken through the common space, when it flies onto the roof, Mulan thinks nothing of following the bird to the shock of their neighbours.
+Chasing a rogue chicken through the common space, when it flies onto the roof, Mulan thinks nothing of following the bird onto the roof, much to the shock of their neighbours.
 As the chicken flies off the roof and back into its coop, Mulan's father, Zhou along with their neighbours, watches as she slips on the tiles.
 However, Mulan easily saves herself, her strange display causing people to shake their heads.

 That night Mulan's parents argue with her father saying Mulan is young while her mother reminds him a daughter's place is to bring honour to a family through marriage.
-While Mulan's sister Xiu will have no problems, they will have trouble making a match for an unconventional daughter like Mulan.
+While Mulan's sister Xiu will have no problems making a match, they will have trouble for an unconventional daughter like Mulan.
 Mulan's mother is concerned she will be considered a witch.

 During her escapade on the roof, Mulan broke a wing off the phoenix located at the entrance to their shrine.
-Outside that night, sitting by the damage statue, Mulan's father tells her that the phoenix is the emissary for their ancestors.
+Outside that night, sitting by the damaged statue, Mulan's father tells her that the phoenix is the emissary for their ancestors.
 In folklore, it is consumed by flame but emerges again.
-Zhou tells his daughter that although her chi is strong, it is for warriors and not daughters.
+Zhou tells his daughter that although her "chi" is strong, it is for warriors and not daughters.
 He tells her she must "hide her gift away", and "silence its voice."

 Meanwhile, on the Silk Road in northwest China, a lone caravan driver encounters a strange woman, dressed in black.
 This woman, Xianniang takes on the man's form and travels to an outpost, easily walking inside.
 The outpost is then attacked by Rourans, who overrun the defenses.
 Xianniang, the black witch, emerges from her disguise, helping the Rourans to destroy the outpost.
 She assumes a soldier's form and now travels to the Imperial City in Central China where she appears before the emperor as the soldier.

 After delivering her message the black witch returns to the Rouran camp and confronts Bori Khan.
 But he stands his ground, warning her she needs him to get what she wants.
 Meanwhile at this time, Mulan is now a young teenager who returns one day from riding to learn her family has used the matchmaker to find her a husband.
 At the matchmaker's home, things do not go as planned when Mulan attempts to hide a spider to calm her sister Xiu who is deathly afraid of spiders.
 As her family leaves in shame from the matchmakers home, soldiers from the Emperor arrive announcing the edict.
-As each family's name is read out to receive their scroll, Mulan's family realize that Zhou, partially disabled will be enlisting.
+As each family's name is read out to receive their scroll, Mulan's family realize that Zhou, partially disabled will have to enlist.

 That night Li attempts to convince her husband to stay behind but he angrily refuses.
 Later on Mulan watches her father prepare his armour and sword.
 He tells Mulan that the phoenix has followed him into battle before and will protect him again.
 The phoenix will tell their ancestors he has been loyal, brave and true.
 Mulan laments that if she were son, he would not have to fight.
 When everyone is asleep, Mulan, dressed in her father's armour, leaves to fight in her father's place.
 In the morning Zhou's missing armour, sword and scroll indicate that Mulan has left to fight.
 Unable to pursue Mulan as this would expose her and mean her death, Zhou appeals to the phoenix to watch over her.